augustobecker/so_long/README.md

 <h2 align="center" id="how-does-it-work"> How does it work? </h2>

 <h2 align="center" id="how-do-i-test-it"> How do I test it? </h2>

+<h2 align="center" id="42-cursus"> 42 Cursus </h2>

+42 is a global education initiative that proposes a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
+Not to mention that it's completely free of charge and open to all with no prerequisites.

+Admissions at 42 are unlike other colleges.
+We use a merit-based admission process.
+The final step of the admission is the Piscine - This is part of the admissions process and requires 4 weeks of intensive and immersive coding.
+No prior coding experience is necessary at all.

+You can check more about the admission process on the 42sp website: https://www.42sp.org.br or on my github repository: <a href="">42 Piscine</a>

+To see other projects developed by me at 42, click here: <a href="https://github.com/augustobecker/42cursus">42 Cursus </a>

 <h2 align="center" id="author"> Author </h2>
 <div>
     <img height="180em" src="https://user-images.githubusercontent.com/81205527/152089472-0aa06bd9-d882-4c83-adfc-8230d1e958c1.png">